Kathmandu Durbar Square

 • Souvenir shops at the Basantapur Dabali

-Some of the buildings were made at an earlier age in the Lichhavi period in the third century.
-They were in different shapes and changed in the Malla period.
-Only one king ruled the Kathmandu valley, and it was independent in 1484 and ruled by Ratna Malla until 1520.
-When Prithvi Narayan Shaha from the Gorkha kingdom invaded the Kathmandu valley in 1769 and used this palace to lead the country, other generations of the Shaha dynasty also ruled from here until 1896, then moved to the Narayan Hiti royal palace.
+Some buildings were built earlier in the third century of the Lichhavi period.
+They were different shapes and changed in the Malla period.
+Only one king ruled the Kathmandu Valley, which became independent in 1484 and was ruled by Ratna Malla until 1520.
+When Prithvi Narayan Shaha from the Gorkha kingdom invaded the Kathmandu valley in 1769 and used this palace to lead the country, other generations of the Shaha dynasty also ruled from here until 1896, when they moved to the Narayan Hiti royal palace.

-Ratna Malla had made the Taleju temple (Family goddess of royal people) in 1501 on the northern side of the palace.
-The Nasal Chok (Main courtyard) is used for the royal function.
-According to the story, the Kashthamandap was made out of the wood of a single tree in the 12 century, and this building was named Kathmandu.
+Ratna Malla built the Taleju temple (the Family goddess of royal people) on the northern side of the palace in 1501.
+The Nasal Chok (the Main courtyard) is used for royal functions.
+According to the story, the Kashthamandap was built out of the wood of a single tree in the 12th century, and this building was named Kathmandu.

-The museum with the works of the kings and other things is inside the main palace, closed after the earthquake to the public.
-The living goddess is the Hindus, and Buddhists worship a very young virgin lady (formed of goddess Taleju) is good to see and visit this place.
-The wooden carvings were mainly developed in the medieval period when the Malla kings ruled are attractive.
+The museum, which displays the works of the kings and other things, is inside the main palace, which was closed to the public after the earthquake.
+The living goddess is the Hindus, and Buddhists worship a very young virgin lady (formed of goddess Taleju).
+It is good to see and visit this place.
+The wooden carvings were mainly developed in the medieval period when the Malla kings ruled and were attractive.

-The quick visit takes about 2 hrs and can take a whole day.
-Also, around this place and enjoy the sights of this place.
+The quick visit takes about 2 hours and can last a whole day.
+You can also explore this place and enjoy its sights.

 Why Choose Us